 - garden shears

 Let’s get started!
-This is a fun activity that can involve the whole family, so grab your kids or grandkids for some holiday fun.
+Keep in mind, this is a fun activity that can involve the whole family, so grab your kids or grandkids for some holiday fun.

 First, you’ll need your two pumpkins of varied size (one larger and one smaller) and wheat.
 Check your local farms or farmers market for these goodies.
-Be sure to grab some homemade cider to sip while creating!
+Also, be sure to grab some homemade cider to sip while creating!

 TIP: Did you know these Boer pumpkins are wonderfully sweet for making pies?
 Grab and extra few while you’re shopping to save for baking later.
 YUM.

-Remove the stem of the larger pumpkin and save for a future craft.
+Next, remove the stem of the larger pumpkin and save for a future craft.
 I love to keep these year after year when I make my faux pumpkins.
-The dried stem makes for some wonderfully realistic decor.
+Likewise, the dried stem makes for some wonderfully realistic decor.

 Then, like the good ol’ days, start carving your smaller pumpkin making a hole large enough to hold a jar or flower frog.